-Québec is the birthplace of JACO, a revolutionary tool developed by Montréal company Kinova , which designs and manufactures innovative personal robotics solutions.
+Québec is the birthplace of JACO, a revolutionary tool developed by Montréal company Kinova, which designs and manufactures innovative personal robotics solutions.
 Light and portable, JACO can be used in multiple applications and has proven especially valuable in giving disabled persons more autonomy.
 In 2017, Kinova introduced a new version of the arm, JACO2, whose features include 7 degrees of freedom (i.e., the ability to perform a larger number of movements) as well as spherical movement.

-Launched in 1999, Québec-based Triotech definitely has the wind in its sails, thanks to its innovative ideas.
+Québec-based Triotech definitely has the wind in its sails, thanks to its innovative ideas.
 Its latest project, a haunted house of the future, is now a permanent attraction in Las Vegas.
 The immersive and interactive experience was inspired by the hit TV series Fear of the Walking Dead.
 Every step of the company’s manufacturing process is carried out in Québec.
 Triotech currently has about a hundred employees and facilities in 40 countries, including Turkey, China, Denmark and the U.S.

 Here are just a few of the innovative companies operating in Québec:

-Here are five of those projects, representing investments of over $400 million:
+Here are examples of such projects, representing investments of over $400 million:

 A number of Québec companies have decided to form precompetitive research consortiums, thanks in part to government encouragement in the form of generous tax credits!
 By joining forces, these new partners can share the costs and risks involved in R&D projects.